parthak314/RISCV-Team5/statements/JoelNg.md

 nop # 4
 ```

+All 3 test scripts can be run using `./doit.sh`, where the script compiles and executes the C++ `reorder_asm.cpp` on the assembly scripts in `asm`.
+The reordered assembly scripts are then assembled and used to test the superscalar processor.
+On testing, we discovered that the processor and reordering script work as intended.

 ##### As a note: although Kevin and Clarke did not play as significant a role in the actual implementation itself, they contributed immensely by helping to document and clean up the rest of the project.
 Without their help, it is unlikely that Partha and I would have had to bandwidth to complete this extension.

 ## Conclusion